 Greetings, curious one!

-My name is Mariam.
-I am the content creator of Beyond Babylonia — All entries, art pieces, concepts, and research posted on this blog are my own creations, unless specifically stated.
+My name is Mariam, and I am the mastermind of Beyond Babylonia — all entries, art pieces, concepts, and research posted on this blog are my own intellectual property, unless specifically stated otherwise.

 One of my areas of interest is in the role Typography plays in language acquisition.

 Language acquisition in one’s primary language: such as drafting and designing typefaces in Roman and Arabic characters that could serve as tools for dyslexics to rise above their struggle, and will open new doors for them to acquire other languages (as long as the tools engineered with dyslexics in mind are available in those languages).